apache/jackrabbit-oak/oak-doc/src/site/markdown/FAQ.md

 You are accessing a `Session` instance concurrently from multiple threads.
 Session instances are [not thread safe](dos_and_donts.html#Anti_pattern:_concurrent_session_access).
+Enabling `DEBUG` logging for `SessionDelegate` provides stack traces for both sessions involved.
+*Note*: this should be used for debugging only as it has a major impact on system performance.

 #### I have a SegmentMK store and the size is growing beyond control